-CDFIs provide financing and technical assistance to expand small businesses, Genesis Community Loan Fund Investment Note Prospectus affordable housing and community services that help stabilize neighborhoods and alleviate poverty.
-Since its founding in 1991, the Genesis Fund has made loans totaling over \$95 million to 346 projects, and leveraged nearly \$600 million in additional community investment.
-In the most recent fiscal year, the fund created or retained 61 homeownership and 597 rental units, while also expanding access to healthcare, recovery and shelter outreach, and community behavioral health supports.
-Genesis has provided more than 29,000 hours of technical assistance to support 441 projects.
+affordable housing and community services that help stabilize neighborhoods and alleviate poverty.
+Since its founding in 1991, the Genesis Fund has made loans totaling \$130 million to 412 projects, and leveraged nearly \$900 million in additional community investment.
+In the most recent fiscal year, the fund created or retained 1,209 units of housing, while also expanding access to healthcare, recovery and shelter outreach, and community behavioral health supports.
+Genesis has provided more than 35,000 hours of technical assistance to support 571 projects.